mpusz/wg21-papers/src/3045R7_quantities_and_units_library.md

 One such constant is [_helion g factor_](https://physics.nist.gov/cgi-bin/cuu/Value?ghn).

 Trying to model this with `named_unit` fails to compile.
 The reason of the error is the fact that the conversion factors between units should be positive.
-This means that reusing `named_units` to define constants may not be the best idea and we probably need to introduce a dedicated class.
+This means that reusing `named_unit` to define constants may not be the best idea and we probably need to introduce a dedicated class.

 This is why we need to introduce a new class template: